Māori Grammar

 I read the history book in the library.

-It was Manu who recited the prayer.
+It was them who cleaned the house.

 Nāu au i kitea mai ai ki konei.